 Step 1: Coupler

 - Run the coupling_coefficient_step1.lsf script file to calculate and export the coupling coefficients as a function of frequency.

 The coefficients will be saved to coupling_coefficient.txt file.
 The coupling coefficient is the fraction of power that couples from the fundamental TE-mode in the straight waveguide to the fundamental TE-mode of the curved waveguide.
-Its value can be controlled by the coupling length or the gap distance between bus waveguide and the ring resonator.
+Its value can be controlled by the coupling length of the gap distance between the bus waveguide and the ring resonator.
 The quality factor is a key parameter in different applications and is inversely proportional to the coupling coefficient.

 Step 2: Passive straight and bent waveguides

 - Ensure the 'charge_distribution' object in 'Objects Tree' is disabled.

 - Press 'Run', and from 'Modal analysis' tab ensure that the 'bent waveguide' setting is disabled.

 - Select the fundamental TE mode and click 'Frequency Sweep' from the 'Frequency analysis' tab.
 Once the sweep is done, click the 'Export for INTERCONNECT' button.
 Save the waveguide parameters into straight_wg.ldf.